Appyling for Financial Assistance

 A student who already has an undergraduate degree may only be eligible for the Stafford Loan program.
 He or she would only be eligible if they have not already exhausted their maximum eligibility as indicated below:

-$138,500 as a graduate or professional student (Only $65,500 of this amount may be in subsidized loans.)
+$138,500 as a graduate or professional student.
 The graduate debt limit includes any Stafford Loans received for undergraduate study.

 Q. What is the difference between the Office of Student Accounts and the Office of Student Financial Assistance?

 These two offices are located in different places but are under the same administrative area.
 The Office of Student Financial Assistance processes scholarships, grants, loans, and Work-Study.
 The Office of Student Accounts processes tuition bills, collects payments, issues parking decals and ID cards and handles inquiries regarding the third-party tuition payment plan.